-I am Commonwealth Professor and Chair of the Department of Philosophy at the University of Virginia, and an associate editor of the journal Noûs.
+I am Commonwealth Professor and Chair of the Department of Philosophy at the University of Virginia, and an editor of the journal Noûs.
 I teach graduate and undergraduate courses in the philosophy of mind, epistemology, and free will & moral responsibility.

 My research centers on the philosophy of mind, especially self-knowledge, consciousness, mental content, and the self.
 Most recently, I’ve been working on three topics: (1) self-knowledge, (2) the case for dualism, and (3) the “mind” boundary.
 Links to my recent work in each of these areas are below.

 - Critical notice of Quassim Cassam, Self-Knowledge for Humans (2016).
 Mind 125: 269-80.

 - “Self-Knowledge” (2015) in the Stanford Encyclopedia of Philosophy

 - “Renewed Acquaintance” (2012), in Introspection and Consciousness, edited by Declan Smithies and Daniel Stoljar.
 Oxford University Press, pp. 89-123).

 - Self-Knowledge, (2011) Routledge, New Problems in Philosophy series.

 - “Acquaintance, Parsimony, and Epiphenomenalism” (forthcoming), S. Coleman, ed., The Knowledge Argument Then and Now.
 Cambridge University Press.

 - Dualism (forthcoming), for U. Kriegel, ed., The Oxford Handbook of the Philosophy of Consciousness.
 Oxford University Press.